sahilsethi0105/scope-mri/src/README.md

 Notes:
  - For hyperparameter tuning, model weights are only saved if they achieve above a certain threshold at inference (default is AUC > 0.70); for checkpointing, the Optuna study itself is saved and automatically resumed if you run the code again after being interrupted (but the model weights are not saved by default)

+## Ensembling
+ - Note that the performance metrics printed and logged to TensorBoard are all at the MRI sequence level.
+Each input MRI may contain several sequences, such as T1 coronal, T2 sagittal, etc.
+ - We select which view (coronal, sagittal, or axial) to use using the ```view``` argument
+ - For each view, we select which sequences to use using the ```sequence_type``` and ```fat_sat``` arguments (we use all available sequences for a given view in our paper, excluding localization/scout/survey sequences); these arguments are ignored for the MRNet dataset as they only have one sequence per view
+ - All dataset splits in this codebase are done at the _MRI_ID_ level, which ensures that sequences from the same original MRI are in the same split
+ - The ```{job_name}_probs.csv``` and ```{job_name}_val_probs.csv``` results files can be used to aggregate predictions from the individual MRI sequences to the MRI_ID level (we simply average the sequence probabilities)
+ - If you train separate models on sagittal, axial, and coronal sequences, you can then combine these final MRI_ID level probabilities (we simply average these across the three views)
+ - [`ensemble.ipynb`](https://github.com/sahilsethi0105/scope-mri/blob/main/ensemble.ipynb) combines probabilities from models trained on separate views in the way specified above
+  - If you prefer to use another method besides averaging to combine the sequence probabilities, change ```sequence_mode```
+  - If you prefer to use another method besides averaging to combine the view probabilities, change ```view_mode```

 ## Summary of remaining files
  - ```MRI_and_metadata_import.py``` contains the logic
  - ```loader.py``` contains all data loading code